 I grew up with two sisters in rural northern Indiana.
 All of us, except Dad, were members of Mom’s fundamentalist church.
 Dad was a cynic.
 Later I went to college but it didn’t lead to any success.
 I lived various places and married late.
 That says something about where I come from.
 For over nine years now I have worked full-time maintenance at a supermarket in Maine.
 My wife and I are still happily married after twenty-three years and about that I am very thankful.
 I guess that says something about where I am now.

 But none of this says anything important about who I have become.
-And I really can’t tell you anything about who I may become tomorrow.
-I don’t know.
-As in Joni Mitchell’s song, I feel I am just a child of God walking along the road.
+My voice talking to you says something.
+It is my true voice.
+One of them.
+About who I may become tomorrow, I can say nothing.
+Like the man Joni Mitchell meets in “Woodstock,” I feel I am just a child of God walking along the road.
 And if you want to know who God is, I wish us both luck.
-I’m not egotistical enough or deluded enough to think I can comprehend the Divine.
+I’m not egotistical enough, or deluded enough, to think I can comprehend the Divine.
 But sometimes I think I see small reflections of something.
+In myself or out in the world.
 And I keep looking.